Post-Appendectomy Pain After 3 Months: 5 Causes, Gastroenterologist Explains.

 Intra-abdominal post-appendectomy adhesions are more likely to occur if you had complicated appendicitis before the operation.
-In addition, appendicular abscess or perforation is a risk factor of abdominal adhesions.
+In addition, appendicular abscess or perforation is a risk factor for abdominal adhesions.

 Most abdominal adhesions have no symptoms.
 However, They can cause pain at the site of the appendectomy operation three months later.
 The pain due to adhesion may arise from the intestine (which cannot move properly) or other organs.